Mason's Computer Engineering and Electrical Engineering bachelor's degrees are accredited by the Engineering Accreditation Commission of ABET.

 Within three to five years of students earning their degrees, graduates of the Computer Engineering and/or Electrical Engineering program are expected to have:

-- Established themselves as successful and productive engineering professionals or be engaged in advanced study, such as a graduate degree program.
+• Demonstrated critical thinking, to have applied engineering design principles to produce solutions that satisfy specifications, and to have established themselves as successful and productive engineering professionals or to have engaged in advanced study such as a graduate degree program.

-- Fulfilled their responsibilities in the areas of ethics, continuing professional development, and effective communications.
+• Fulfilled their professional responsibilities in the areas of ethics, to have continued their professional development, and to have demonstrated effective oral and written communications.

 Results